 "I took part whilst visiting family in Ireland, it was a great day, everyone was really helpful and encouraging.Also the catering and helpers at the end of the ride where brilliant.
 Fantastic event wonderful atmosphere, hope to be back next year and go a bit quicker."
 P.L UK.

-- The 2014 Nire Valley drop details will be announced later, but if you want to be on our mailing list email us at :- email@example.com
+- The 2014 Nire Valley Drop course details will be announced later, but if you want to be on our mailing list email us at :- firstname.lastname@example.org

-- Register for next years event at Eventmaster.
+- Register for the 2014 event at Eventmaster.

 Report on the 2013 Nire Valley Drop.